 task.submitted |

-Worker submitted a response (not yet verified). | Worker completed the task form |
+The worker has submitted a response (not yet verified) | When the worker completes the task form |

 task.verified |

-Worker's output passed verification.
-This is the event you should act on. | Verification pipeline approved the output |
+The response has passed verification.
+This is the primary event you should listen to. | After the 6-stage verification pipeline passes |

 task.failed |